Orange-OpenSource/BaahBox-Arduino/documentation/en/BuildingBaahBox_en.md

 * We have chosen to take hardware that is easy to find (in an electronics store or on the internet).
 We wanted any "maker" with a 3D printer and able to make simple welds to make a Baah Box. *

 The *"form factor"* of the cards we have chosen (Feather from Adafruit) makes it possible to stack them, and therefore to avoid the use/build of a specific printed circuit.
-This means that the construction of the box requires very few solders.
+This means that the construction of the box requires very little soldering.

-It is quite possible to use other cards, you will just have to modify the box and adapt the code.
+It is quite possible to use other cards, byou will just have to modify the 3D enclosure and adapt the code (mainly arduino libraries dedicated to the card you want to use).

 ## Printing the box
-(download and print the [STL files](../3D/STLBaahBoxDB9.zip)).
+(download and print the [STL files](../Hardware/BaahBox/)).
 The design of our box is an adaptation of that [proposed by Adafruit](https://learn.adafruit.com/3d-printed-case-for-adafruit-feather) for its Feather cards.
 Adafruit offers [settings](https://learn.adafruit.com/3d-printed-case-for-adafruit-feather/3d-printing) for Cura and Simplify3D, which we recommend using.